ChrisHinde/MaterialUtilities/README.md

 ## Background

 This is based on the Add-on Material Utils by Michael Williamson (michaelw), originally written for Blender 2.4, and then ported by him to Blender 2.6.
-Since it haven't seen any development since 2010, and it's an add-on that I've found usefull (and missed instantly in Blender 2.8), I decided to port it to 2.8 myself, while also adding some more functinality.

 ## Installation